The Story Behind Our Meeting Rooms

 While he ran the La Perouse Cricket Club from 1997 until 2017, and spent 25 consecutive summers as an opening fast bowler, Cooley is adamant the Indigenous role models who’ve emerged through NSW cricket - including Ash Gardner, Hannah Darlington, Anika Learoyd, Dan Christian and Josh Lalor - will encourage more youngsters to play.

-“It’s important for the younger generation to see these guys on our screens,” said Cooley, who was excelled as Mentor for the 1868 remembrance tour to England in 2018.
+“It’s important for the younger generation to see these guys on our screens,” said Cooley, who was selected as Mentor for the 1868 remembrance tour to England in 2018.
 “To see them belting the ball and wearing the Big Bash, NSW and Australian colours is exciting because it can inspire them to believe they can do that.

 “I also know the more that’s invested into the Indigenous program, the more amazing cricketers we’ll develop.
 But, it’s just as important that our kids know they have a place in cricket.”